DennisUyemura/bankrisk/README.md

 # bankrisk
 Code and data for "Bank Risk Models: The Effects of the Financial Crisis".
-On 5/2/17, updated for 2016 Call Data extract files and 2017 CCAR scenarios.
-On 5/16/18, updated for Dec-2017 data and 2018 CCAR scenarios.
-On 9/13/18, updated for 2018 June Call extracts and minor code fixes.
+In August-2018, updated for 2018 June Call extracts and minor code fixes.
+NOTE: On 10/16/18, updated for newest versions of python and pandas.
+Several command changes were implemented to prevent errors in processing with new versions.
+(See documentation for details.)